Forward Composition Propagation for Explainable Neural Reasoning: Explainability methods for neural networks

 In contrast, Layerwise Relevance Propagation (LRP) \cite{10.1371/journal.pone.0130140,Montavon2019,lomazzi2023explainability} backpropagates a relevance score starting from the activation of the predicted class neuron, taking the input and their sign into consideration.
 Meanwhile, DeepLIFT \cite{pmlr-v70-shrikumar17a} compares the activation of each neuron to a reference activation and backpropagates this difference, allowing the information to propagate when the gradient is zero.
-However, neither LRP nor DeepLIFT allow associating neuron-level scores computed in intermediate (hidden) layers with problem features.
-Such an association is only possible once we have reached the input layer.
+However, neither LRP nor DeepLIFT allows associating neuron-level scores computed in intermediate (hidden) layers with problem features.
+Such an association is only possible once the scores have reached the input layer.
 Finally, deep Taylor decomposition \cite{MONTAVON2017211} considers each neuron as an object that can be decomposed and expanded, then aggregates and back-propagates these explanations from the output to the input layer.
-Backpropagating the importance signal limits these methods to obtaining the feature attribution once the signal arrives at the input layer, ignoring the role of the features in the hidden layers.
+Backpropagating the importance signal limits these methods to obtain the feature attribution once the signal arrives at the input layer, ignoring the role of the features in the hidden layers.

-Introduced by D. Bau et al. in \cite{bau2017network}, Network Dissection (ND) is an interpretability technique that quantifies the latent representations of convolutional neural networks using a data set of images with labels of concepts.
-The method considers each unit as a concept detector.
-Thus, measuring the alignment between high-activated units and concepts can determine whether the unit responds to the human-interpretable concept.
-The main drawback of this approach is that it requires a data set with a dense inventory of predefined concepts.
-In addition, if a concept is not in the inventory, the method will not explain a neuron using that concept.
+Introduced by D. Bau et al. in \cite{bau2017network}, Network Dissection (ND) is an explanation method that quantifies the latent representations of convolutional neural networks using a data set of images with labels of concepts.
+The method considers each unit as a concept detector, giving a neuron-level understanding of the model.
+Thus, measuring the alignment between highly-activated units and concepts can determine whether the unit responds to the human-interpretable concept.
+Authors in \cite{mu2021compositional} present a generalization of the ND method termed Compositional Explanations (CE).
+Instead of using the basic concepts as in ND, the idea behind CE is to combinatorially expand the set of possible explanations under consideration with compositional operators on concepts.
+Then, using beam search, the authors generate complex compositional explanations matching the unit's activation values.
+This model-agnostic strategy was tested on computer vision and natural language inference, obtaining explanations with higher quality compared to ND.
+However, the main drawback of current compositional explanation methods is that they require a dataset with a dense inventory of predefined concepts.
+Therefore, if a concept is not in the inventory, the methods will not explain a neuron using those concepts.